 Annette knows Michigan’s $100 billion-a-year farm economy is our second-largest industry, providing a living for farm families and putting food on the table for consumers.

 Annette was an associate member of Michigan Farm Bureau for two decades.
-She was endorsed by Farm Bureau and Michigan Corn Growers in her 2020 state House campaign, and by Michigan Milk Producers in 2018.
+She is endorsed by Michigan Farm Bureau and in her state House campaigns, by Michigan Corn Growers and Michigan Milk Producers.

 At right, Midland County “master farmer” Clark Gerstacker gave Annette a tour of his fifth-generation farming operation.